irmantas/symfony2-vagrant/README.md

 ####This setup is based and tested with Ubuntu Precise 64 bit base box, with Vagrant 1.0.5 version (should be vorking with 1.1)

 * Install Vagrant using using the [installation instructions](http://docs.vagrantup.com/v2/installation/index.html)

+* If you are on Windows OS install NFS support plugin [more information and detailed installation instructions](https://github.com/GM-Alex/vagrant-winnfsd):
+    ```vagrant plugin install vagrant-winnfsd```

 * Clone this repository

     ```$ git clone https://github.com/irmantas/symfony2-vagrant.git```